oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 Congratulations on creating your first REST API of the lab!

-### Step 1e: Make the reserveStock REST service available
+### Task 1e: Make the reserveStock REST service available
 We've seen how simple it is to make a existing Java method REST enabled and how to use the framework to start up a server for us.
-The next step is to look at how we REST enable a Java method that needs to take parameters from the REST request to do it's processing.
+The next Task is to look at how we REST enable a Java method that needs to take parameters from the REST request to do it's processing.

   1. Re-open the file **StorefrontResource.java**